jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 Note that the `read_default_file` property is set to the path to your `my.cnf` options file.

-:bulb: later you will create a 'django' user with reduced privileges that are scoped to certain database schemas only (e.g., polls, test_polls).
+:bulb: Later you will create a 'django' user with reduced privileges that are scoped to certain database schemas only (e.g., polls, test_polls).

 ### 12.2 Run migrations
 Next, populate the polls database with the tables required to support both the app and Django's adminstration site using the `migrate` command.
 If you earlier created a polls app when working with the default SQLite back-end, the polls models will be included in the migration.

-:warn: you must activate the virtual environment before issuing this and the other `manage.py` commands described below.
+:warning: You must activate the virtual environment before issuing this and the other `manage.py` commands described below.

 ```commandline